Waldstein family

-The House of Waldstein (Valdštejn, Valdonio, or Wallenstein) is an old, wealthy and important noble family from Central Europe (from the present day Czech Republic).
-They owned many castles across Europe.

-Origin

-The House of Waldstein or House of Valdštejn is an ancient Bohemian noble family that originated from the Kingdom of Bohemia as a branch of the Czech Markwartinger family (House of Markvartic) and gained prominence during the reign of the Přemyslid dynasty.
+The House of Waldstein or House of Valdštejn (also spelled, Valdonio, or Wallenstein) is an ancient Bohemian noble family that originated from the Kingdom of Bohemia as a branch of the Czech Markwartinger family (House of Markvartic) and gained prominence during the reign of the Přemyslid dynasty.
 The house was founded by Jaroslav of Hruštice (1234–1269) and named after Valdštejn Castle near Turnov in northern Bohemia.
 The family's most prominent members include Albrecht von Wallenstein, the Imperial general during the Thirty Years' War, and Ferdinand Ernst von Waldstein, a statesman and early patron of Ludwig van Beethoven.